+- No timing assumption on processes and channels

+- Processing time is uncertain.

+- Network latency is uncertain.

+- No hardware clocks (that work) exist.

+- Reasoning based only on which events may cause other events

+- We call this "Causality"

-- No timing assumption on processes and channels - Processing time varies arbitrarily - No bound on transmission time - Clocks of different processes are not synchronized - Reasoning in this model is based on which events may cause other events - Causality - Total order of event not observable locally, no access to global clocks
+Total order of events not observable locally, no access to global clocks